attaswift/BigInt/README.md

 It has been tested on the latest OS releases only---however, as the module uses very few platform-provided APIs, there should be very few issues with earlier versions.

-BigInt uses no APIs specific to Apple platforms except for `arc4random_buf` in `BigUInt Random.swift`, so it should be easy to port it to other operating systems.
+BigInt uses no APIs specific to Apple platforms, so it should be easy to port it to other operating systems.

 Setup instructions: